dibu28/ChecksumFolder/README.md

 are printed or a message that everything matches.
 Add `-progress` to show verification progress.
 Verification runs in parallel across all CPU cores to speed up processing on large directory trees.
+Use `-json` when verifying to read the checksum list in JSONL format.

 Example:
 ```